 These tests are sometimes used to help see if a tumor that includes the surface of the lung is a mesothelioma (see below) or an adenocarcinoma of the lung.

-These are tests done to look for specific gene changes in non-small cell lung cancer cells that might affect how the cancer is best treated.
+Tests might be done to look for specific gene or protein changes in non-small cell lung cancer cells that could affect how the cancer is best treated.
 These tests can help tell if you might benefit from treatment with a targeted therapy drug.
 How the results of your tests might affect your treatment is best discussed with your doctor.

 This test is done to look for the PD-L1 protein on non-small cell lung cancer cells.
 It can help tell if you might benefit from treatment with an immunotherapy drug.
 How the results of your tests might affect your treatment is best discussed with your doctor.